pdelong42/cast-localvideo/Build-pdelong42.md

 ```
 This needed to be run on my Linux workstation, and accessed from my laptop,
 because the laptop would have quickly overheated from all the ffmpeg activity
 (plus, the workstation has eight cores, and I think my laptop only has two).
+My workstation can't be used as the client, because it doesn't have WiFi.